meri-imperiumi/handbook/docs/checklists/03_anchoring.md

 - [ ] Remove the safety shackle from anchor
 - [ ] Uncoil and prepare the anchor trip line (if using)
 - [ ] Prepare appropriate anchor chain on deck (about 4✕ depth)
+    - [ ] If needed, bring the extra chain on deck and shackle to the main anchor chain
 - [ ] Prepare for setting up anchor alarm (log [into Signal K](http://192.168.2.105/@signalk/freeboard-sk/) etc)

 ### Setting the anchor